RyantheKing/RyansSite/_posts/2021-10-13-chess-board-reader.md

 ```python
 self.contours, self.hierarchy = cv2.findContours(self.thresh, cv2.RETR_TREE, cv2.CHAIN_APPROX_SIMPLE) # calculate the contours of the binary shape
 ```
-Unfortunatley, this doesn't do quite enough for me.
+Unfortunately, this doesn't do quite enough for me.
 Binary thresholding is useful for determining the presence of and object.
 However, I am also trying to figure out the color of the piece on the board.
 <br><br>

 ## Getting piece color
 To do this, I start by calculating the average color of the center of the square.
-In an 800x800 image, each square is appoximately 100x100, so I use a 19x19 square to represent the center.
+In an 800x800 image, each square is approximately 100x100, so I use a 19x19 square to represent the center.
 (Note: `self.color` here is the center color, not the color of the whole square.)
 ```python
 color_list=[]
 for i in range(int(self.center[1]-9), int(self.center[1]+10)): # loop through center-9 to center+9